Ranma ½: First and second anime series

 Viz Media licensed both anime series in 1993, making Ranma ½ one of the first anime titles licensed by Viz.
 The English dub produced for the series was recorded by The Ocean Group in Vancouver, British Columbia.
 They released the series on VHS from their own Viz Video label, and on DVD a few years later in association with Pioneer Home Entertainment.
 Their releases collected both anime series as one, separated episodes into what they call "seasons", and changed the ordering of many of the episodes.
 Viz themselves re-released it on DVD in 2007 using their own DVD production company.
 At Otakon 2013, Viz announced that they re-acquired the TV series for Blu-ray and DVD release in 2014.
 The show is streamed on their anime channel service Neon Alley since Autumn 2013.
-In September 2020, Toonami co-creator Jason DeMarco revealed that he had previously tried to get Ranma ½ aired on the American TV programming block, but "it's something we never were able to figure out, because, frankly, there's too much nudity."
+In September 2020, Toonami co-creator Jason DeMarco revealed that he had previously tried to get Ranma ½ aired on the American TV programming block, but "it's something we never were able to figure out, because, frankly, there's too much nudity".
 Madman Entertainment licensed some of the series for release in Australasia, although their rights expired after releasing only the first four "seasons" as one series.

+The original (1989–1992) anime adapts 56% of the manga, or 229 chapters, 22 volumes out of the 38.

 Films and original video animations

 Studio Deen also created three theatrical films; The Battle of Nekonron, China!
 A Battle to Defy the Rules! on November 2, 1991; Battle at Togenkyo!
 Get Back the Brides on August 1, 1992; and Super Indiscriminate Decisive Battle!
 Team Ranma vs. the Legendary Phoenix on August 20, 1994.
 The first two films are feature length, but the third was originally shown in theaters with two other films: Ghost Sweeper Mikami and Heisei Dog Stories: Bow.

 Following the ending of the TV series, 11 original video animations were released directly to home video, the earliest on December 7, 1993, and the eleventh on June 4, 1996.
-All but one are based on stories originally in the manga.
+All but two are based on stories originally in the manga.
 Twelve years later, a Ranma animation was created for the "It's a Rumic World" exhibition of Rumiko Takahashi's artwork.
 Based on the "Nightmare!
 Incense of Deep Sleep" manga story from volume 34, it was shown on odd numbered days at the exhibition in Tokyo from July 30 to August 11, 2008.
-But it was not released until January 29, 2010, when it was put in a DVD box set with the Urusei Yatsura and Inuyasha specials that premiered at the same exhibit.
+But it was not released on video until January 29, 2010, when it was put in a DVD box set with the Urusei Yatsura and Inuyasha specials that premiered at the same exhibit.
 It was then released on DVD and Blu-ray by itself on October 20, 2010.
 Viz Media also licensed all three films, and the original 11 OVAs for distribution in North America (however they released the third film as an OVA).
 MVM Films has released the first two films in the United Kingdom, while Madman Entertainment released them in Australasia.